steveclarke/mcp-superthread-plus/docs/project-card-relationship.md

 ## Why This Matters

-This design decision by SuperThread suggests:
+This design decision by Superthread suggests:
 1. **Epics are special cards** - They have elevated status in the hierarchy
 2. **Prevents circular references** - Cards can't create epic relationships via normal means
 3. **Maintains data model integrity** - Epic relationships are tracked separately